-Following graduation from the University of Detroit Mercy Clinical Psychology program, Sue was and continues to be licensed to practice by the State of Michigan.
+Following graduation from the University of Detroit Mercy Clinical Psychology program, Sue was licensed to practice by the State of Michigan until the summer of 2021.
+Due to not using her license the past few years, Sue decided to set-aside her license and not renew.
 Through advanced training and experience providing therapy since 1993, she specialized in the effective treatment of stress, anxiety, panic disorder, psychological trauma, PTSD, depression, domestic violence, women’s issues, and Critical Incident Stress Management.

 Sue is an interactive, cognitive-behavioral, solution-focused, Christian Psychologist.
 Her approach is to provide a supportive environment, providing skills training to stabilize symptoms, discussion of current problems and challenges, and assist coaching clients in what to look for in a therapist, if needed.
 Sue developed particular strategies over the past twenty-plus years to reduce stress, anxiety, anxiety attacks, worry, psychological trauma, depression, and women’s issues that have proven to be effective.